Elementary School Curriculum – EDUC 410

 Course Requirements Checklist

 Discussions are collaborative learning experiences.
 Therefore, the candidate is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be at least 300 words and demonstrate course-related knowledge.
-In addition to the thread, the candidate is required to reply to one other classmate’s thread.
+For each initial thread, the candidate must support his/her assertions with at least one research-based, scholarly journal citation and one scriptural reference in APA format.
+In addition to the thread, the candidate is required to reply to two other classmate’s threads.
 Each reply must be at least 100 words.
-(CLO: B, G)
+(CLO: B, E, F)